Aquarium Water Changing Guide

 Removing the Old Water

 The easiest and best way to remove your tank’s old water is to use a siphon and run it along the bottom of your tank.
-This will not only pull out old water, it will also remove debris and waste that have settled near the floor of your aquarium.
-After you’ve removed 15-20% of the old water, check to make sure that the temperature of the tank matches that of the water you’re about to add.
+This will not only pull out the old water but also remove debris and waste that have settled near the floor of your aquarium.
+After you’ve removed 15-20% of the old water, check to make sure that the tank’s temperature matches that of the water you’re about to add.

 Adding the New Water

-Adding your treated water is as simple as slowly pouring it in (always making sure that the temperature and salinity are matched as closely as possible).
+Adding your treated water is as simple as slowly pouring it in (always making sure that the temperature and salinity are closely matched).

 Adding the Finishing Touches